larawiktor-hub/Project-Ideas-And-Resources/README.md

 for AI-native civilization.
 AI was trained to generate.
 ASIM is designed to evolve.
+The future will not be built
+from isolated models.

+It will emerge
+from orchestrated intelligence systems capable of learning, adapting, remembering, and evolving continuously.
+Not an application.
+Not an assistant.

+An intelligence substrate.
 An open-source ecosystem designed to help developers evolve from beginners into advanced system builders through structured, portfolio-driven learning.